nmante/image_deduplication/README.md

 ##Quick Use

 To try out the program on a few images, you can use the images/ directory.
-Just run these commands in this `deduplication` directory:
+Just run these commands in the `dedup` directory:

 	chmod a+x test.sh
 	./test.sh